jhollist/nsink/paper.md

 # Statement of need

-Excess nitrogen (N) delivery via surface water to downstream aquatic resources such as coastal estuaries contributes to impaired water quality evidenced by several ecosystem impacts including harmful algal blooms (HABs) and hypoxia [@rabalais2002beyond].
+Excess nitrogen (N) delivery via surface water to downstream aquatic resources such as coastal estuaries contributes to impaired water quality and leads to several ecosystem impacts including harmful algal blooms (HABs) and hypoxia [@rabalais2002beyond].
 Identifying landscape N sinks (areas where dissolved N is transformed to gaseous N and effectively removed from the aquatic system) and their effect on N delivery at the watershed scale is helpful to watershed managers, land use planners and conservation organizations.
-The theoretical underpinnings rely on decades of research and are explained in Kellogg et al. [ -@kellogg2010geospatial].
-The landscape nitrogen sinks considered in the approach implemented in `nsink` include wetlands (as hydric soils), lakes, and streams, which are all areas were water flow is slowed and N transformations have time to occur.
+The theoretical underpinnings for identifying N sinks rely on decades of research and are explained in Kellogg et al. [ -@kellogg2010geospatial].
+The landscape nitrogen sinks considered in the approach implemented in `nsink` include wetlands (as hydric soils), lakes, and streams, as these are all areas were water flow is slowed and N transformations have time to occur.

 The first implementation of this type of approach was done on a case by case basis.
 Data acquisition and manipulation were mostly manual processes and the end result could take weeks to months for a single small watershed to be completed (C. Damon, pers. comm.).
-Thus, the effort required for the analysis limited it's application and scaling beyond a few pilot studies was not feasible.
+Thus, the effort required for the analysis limited it's application and scaling an flowpath based nitrogen sink analysis beyond a few pilot studies was not feasible.
 The goal of `nsink` was to address this limitation and provide an open source solution that could be run on a single small watershed in minutes to hours without significant manual input.

 # The `nsink` package

 ## Package Installation
-The `nsink` package is available for install from <https://github.com/usepa/nsink> and may be installed in R with the following:
+The `nsink` package is available from <https://github.com/usepa/nsink> and may be installed in R with the following:

 ```r
 # If not installed, install remotes